zcaceres/MPC/Student-Handbook/StudentHandbook.md

 You must pass six terms to graduate from MPC.

 Failure is an opportunity to learn.
 Consider reflecting on your goals and habits if you fail a contract.
 Although the MPC will strictly enforce these failure conditions, we always offer support for those who wish to learn from failure.

+<b>What about my other classes that I didn't fail?</b>
+These courses will still appear on your transcript and can still be graded.
+But they will not be worth any UMAs.
+We do this so that students still have an incentive to finish the semester if they fail a course halfway through.

+<b>What happens to my Fellows Funding?</b>
+Failed courses are no longer eligible for Fellows Funding.
+We will subtract the cost of the course based on the number of courses that you have (ex.
+25% of your budget if you fail one out of four courses).

+<b>Do I have to repeat courses?</b>
+No. Every contract is indepenent.

 ####UMAs
 UFM organizes courses through credits called "UMAs".
 An UMA is equivalent to about 15 hours of work.
 UMAs keep track of your progress toward graduation.